abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------

-ver 1.5 build XX    Fixed minor issues with the Profile & CoreCircle views; redoing the way the user
+ver 1.5 build XX    - Fixed minor issues with the Profile & CoreCircle views; redoing the way the user
                     logs in or registers!
                     - Fixed bugs related to the hidding of the bootom tool-bar
                     - Redesigned the way the login comes up and the way views go from welcome to the homeview
+                    - Added another view to handle status of your friends (core and other you watch)
+                    - Currently, we can access their location on a map if location is available
+                    - Fixed issue with duplicates when querying for a list of those uWatch (you in their micro network)

 ver 1.5 build 21    Got rid of the Options/Watching list (it is now integrated in the CoreCircle list)
                     CoreCircle list now shows your CoreCircle and those uWatch.